 As you get older, you can do fewer things that you used to.
 And it's hard not to feel like a burden, or a failure, when you can't drive yourself, can't carry your own groceries, or have other, perfectly normal problems for your age.
 Validation therapy makes seniors feel valued, and it allows them to hang onto their dignity, even if they're struggling with serious conditions like Alzheimer's, dementia, and others.

 Deterioration Is Often Slowed

 There is no stopping a lot of the conditions that come with age, but validation therapy can slow them.
-If a senior's struggle is validated, and if they are treated as people rather than as residents, or like children, then it slows their deterioration.
+If a senior's struggle is validated, and if they are treated as people rather than as residents, or like children, then validation therapy slows their deterioration.
 That means more good days, in addition to being able to struggle through bad days with greater ease than would otherwise be the case.

 How Can You Implement Validation Therapy?

 Here are some basic tips to help you communicate with your loved one through validation therapy:

 Maintain eye contact.
 If your loved one likes physical contact, then hold their hand or stroke their cheek to further show that you are engaged and that you love them.
 However, it's important to respect boundaries.